matteomenapace/dataphors/README.md

 - [x] Experiment: keep only the shorter mis-quotes

-- [ ] Experiment: include original quote authors?
+- [x] Experiment: include original quote authors?
+  - [x] Need author from BrainyQuote

 - [ ] Experiment: hashtag one or more (key) words in the mis-quote?